6.1850 (U) / 6.S967 (G): Computer Systems and Society

 Will class sessions be recorded?
 No; 6.1850 is more discussion-based than lecture-based, so recordings aren't ideal.
 For students who need to miss class (due to illness, e.g.), we'll help you make up the material in a different way.

 What degree requirements does this class fulfill?
 As far as Institute requirements go, 6.1850 is a CI-M for 6-1, 6-2, 6-3, and 6-4 students.
 For departmental requirements in Course 6, 6.1850 fulfills both the EECS and the II requirement; in the new 6-3 requirements, it is part of the Computers and Society track.
 It is not an AUS.
+The graduate version, 6.S967, is an AAGS in the Computer Systems track.

 Will Broccoli or Junebug ever come to class?
 No; that would be a disaster.
 Rest assured I'll show you plenty of photos.